abagames/rrootage/README.md

    $ make
    ```

-### Comments

-If you have any comments, please mail to cs8k-cyu@asahi-net.or.jp
+If you want to build rRootage in Visual Studio, you can use [the cmake branch](https://github.com/abagames/rrootage/tree/cmake).
+Details are given in [PR #8](https://github.com/abagames/rrootage/pull/8).

 ### Webpage